-We service the Greater Shepparton, Mitchell, Strathbogie, Benalla and Moira shires.
+We service the Greater Shepparton, Mitchell, Mansfield, Strathbogie, Benalla and Moira shires.

 Kaz Gurney – Managing Lawyer

 Kaz manages Goulburn Valley CLC.
-Kaz came to us from Fitzroy Legal Service, where she was senior lawyer at the Collingwood Neighbourhood Justice Centre and A/Principal Solicitor for the CLC.
+Kaz came to us from Fitzroy Legal Service and the Neighbourhood Justice Centre in Collingwood.

 Sejal Amin – Therapeutic Justice Lawyer

 Sejal studied Law and International Relations at La Trobe University.
 She has previously worked as a solicitor advocate for Victoria Police in their specialist family violence unit, as a paralegal in the family division of the Melbourne Children’s Court for Victoria Legal Aid, and as a volunteer solicitor for the International Students Legal Advice Clinic of the Western Suburbs Legal Service.

 Jasmine Day – Rumbalara Paralegal